Do QR Codes Expire? It Depends on the Type

 The Honest QR Approach to Longevity

 Free static codes generated on honestqr.net are true static codes — they encode data directly in the image and never touch our servers.
-They work independently of whether Honest QR exists as a company.
+They work independently of whether Honest QR exists as a company, with no expiration and no scan limits.

 Frequently Asked Questions